31. Off-balance sheet arrangements

-In 2020, NS operated the Gouda – Alphen aan den Rijn franchise, with a term until 11 December 2031.
+In 2021, NS operated the Gouda – Alphen aan den Rijn franchise, which runs until 11 December 2031.

 The franchise was awarded by the relevant province.
 A fee is received from the franchise authority for the operation of the franchise.

 This franchise is operated as a 50:50 joint venture with Serco, a listed UK company.
 This is for passenger transport on the railway network in the region around Liverpool.
 There is an obligation to operate well-defined services (timetable, quality of the service) at a fixed fee that is paid by the regional authorities.
 An evaluation is carried out every five years, which reviews, among other things, whether the activities continue to be ‘efficient’.
 The annual payment from the government (the subsidy) is determined in the contract and is indexed annually.

 Abellio won the new Greater Anglia franchise in August 2016.
 It is operated by full subsidiary Abellio East Anglia Ltd. The franchise operates passenger transport in the railway network in the Anglia region in the eastern part of England.
 The original franchise contract was changed to an EMA, and subsequently to an ERMA, before being terminated in September 2021.
 The contract is now a ‘National Rail’ contract that expires in September 2026.